-If you’re flying outbound from Incheon Airport, you’ll most likely need to get your hands on negative COVID-19 test results in English within 72 hours before boarding the plane.
+If you’re flying to or from Incheon Airport, you’ll most likely need to get your hands on negative COVID-19 test results in English within 24-72 hours (depending on the current regulations) before boarding or exiting the plane.
 The following are my suggestions on where to take your COVID-19 PCR test in Seoul, South Korea.
 Of course, good luck and safe travels!

 Check Airline, State, and Country Restrictions

 Don’t forget to check airline and state/country restrictions.
-For example, the state of Hawaii is only accepting test results from the following four hospitals in Korea in order to by-pass the state’s 10-day traveler quarantine: (1) Yonsei University Health System Severance Hospital (Seoul), (2) Kangbuk Samsung Hospital (Seoul), (3) Asan Medical Center (Seoul), and (4) Inha University Hospital (Incheon).
+For example, in 2021, the state of Hawaii only accepted test results from the following four hospitals in Korea in order to by-pass the state’s previous 10-day traveler quarantine: (1) Yonsei University Health System Severance Hospital (Seoul), (2) Kangbuk Samsung Hospital (Seoul), (3) Asan Medical Center (Seoul), and (4) Inha University Hospital (Incheon).
 If you’re flying to Hawaii, you can read more about the testing restrictions on Hawaiian Airlines and the Hawaii State website.

 Where can I get a PCR test in Seoul, South Korea?

-For the most accurate information, you can call 1339 to find the nearest COVID-19 screening center.
+For the most accurate information, you can call 1339 locally to find the nearest COVID-19 screening center.
 There are many, many places to take the test, so this list is not the end-all, be-all but merely suggestions.
-You can also take a look at hospitals and clinics that offer COVID-19 tests by going to the Ministry of Health and Welfare in Korea.
+You may also see some fluctuations in price from year to year.
+I have done my best to get an accurate estimate by contacting the clinics or through accounts from those who have taken the test at particular places, but sometimes, prices change.

 Update (10/14/2021): I have heard some chatter that it may be possible to get a PCR test at a local public health center for free and then presenting the text message with negative results to a local hospital to get an English certificate for 20-30,000 KRW as a way of saving money.